Omeesha28/python-api-challenge/README.md

 ## Solution
 There is one folder called WeatherAnalysis, in which you will find two more files WeatherPy.ipynb and VacationPy.ipynb which contains the code.
 You will also see the output for cities.csv.

+## Analysis
+Temperature vs. Latitude Linear Regression Plot - Northern vs Southern Hemisphere

+Northern Hemisphere:
+- The negative slope of -0.79 suggests a negative correlation which indicates the latitude and the maximum temperature.
+As the latitude increases, the temperature is decreasing.
+The intercept for Northern Hemisphere is 35.63 which suggests that this is the estimated max temperature when latitude is at the equator.
+The R-value was 0.721714 which shows a relatively strong positive correlation.

+Souhern Hemisphere:
+- The positive slope of 0.26 suggests a positive correlation which indicates the latitude and the maximum temperature.
+As the latitude increases, the temperature is also increasing.
+The intercept for Southern Hemisphere is 29.19 which suggests that this is the estimated max temperature when latitude is at the equator.
+The R-value was 0.409019 which shows a weak positive correlation.

 ## Screenshots
 I have uploaded the screenshots for the output for all the scatter plots and linear regression plots for WeatherPY and I have included two screenshots from VactionPY for the map.